 Backcountry snowcat skiing is not recommended for beginner skiers, those who are still in the wedge, or snowboarders who cannot link turns with ease.
 If you do not ski trees or have never been in the backcountry where it’s deep powder all day, we then urge you to sign up for our Level I – Intermediate snowcat, where your guides will be giving you assistance with gear, some instruction and picking you up out of the snow as necessary.

-Our permitted terrain on Buffalo Pass receives snowfall depths in the 500+ inch range every year, so you can expect to ski in fresh if not new powder from late December to the end of March.
+Our permitted terrain on Buffalo Pass receives snowfall depths in the 500+ inch range every year, so you can expect to ski and ride in fresh if not new powder from late December to the end of March.
 Buffalo Pass is actually one of the snowiest recorded snowpacks in Colorado on an annual basis.

 Runs vary in length from 500 to 1,200 vertical feet and in steepness between 15 and 40 degrees.
 All of our terrain is technically below tree line and we have north, south, east and west facing aspects which helps keep the snow fresh days and weeks after a storm.